aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     However, sometimes it is because the name is used before being defined or given a value.

-    In your program, `something` is an unknown name.
+    In your program, no object with the name `something` exists.
     I have no additional information for you.

     Exception raised on line 9 of file TESTS:\runtime\test_name_error.py.